mcandre/elements-of-commit-style/readmes.md

 At the top level of each project, include a README file describing the project in terms a new user or contributor can understand.

-## Include the purpose of the project
+## Describe the purpose of the project.

 Give a brief summary of the project's purpose.